-This manual document provides guidelines and procedures necessary for Orange County agencies to apply for funding of transportation projects contained within the CTFP through a simplified and consistent process.
-Each program has a specific objective, funding source and set of selection criteria detailed in separate chapters contained within these manualguidelines.
+This document provides guidelines and procedures necessary for Orange County agencies to apply for funding of transportation projects contained within the CTFP through a simplified and consistent process.
+Each program has a specific objective, funding source and set of selection criteria detailed in separate chapters contained within these guidelines.
 OCTA may add, modify, or delete non-Measure M programs over time to reflect legislative action and funding availability.

-II.
-Funding Sources
+Funding Sources 11.